This pane offers various settings to fine-tune online projects. Online projects created from the project template will use these settings.

 Default is yes: At first, a project template - and an online project - is set up like this.
 But there's a price: Every user needs to be online all the time while they work on the job.

-▪No - or they would but there are users who can't be online all the time: Check the Allow package creation check box.
-This clears the Workflow phases can overlap for simultaneous translation and review check box.
+▪No - or they would but there are users who can't be online all the time: Clear the Workflow phases can overlap for simultaneous translation and review check box.
+Check the Allow package creation check box.
 If you allow package creation, users can download handoff packages from the online project.
 It's imported on their own computers, and they can continue working on the project offline.

 Must prepare package creation: Allowing package creation in the online project is not enough.
 Each user must be allowed to use packages.
 You can give them permission in their memoQ server user account.